Fears of coronavirus second wave prompt flu push at US pharmacies, drugmakers

 Rite Aid said social distancing policies may cut into workplace flu clinics but that it may offer voucher programs to employers and is considering setting up drive-through clinics.
 In Australia, where the winter flu season is underway, such sites are already in use.

-"As we look at immunisation this coming fall, it will play an enormous role in this battle against COVID-19," Ross said.
+"As we look at immunization this coming fall, it will play an enormous role in this battle against COVID-19," Ross said.